rsumner31/alert_manager2/README.md

 	- First working version

 ## Changelog
-- **2015-05-04** simon@balz.me
-	- Added support for dynamic template assignement from a field value
-- **2015-05-01** simon@balz.me
-	- Added support for suppression rules
-- **2015-04-23** simon@balz.me
-	- Fixed a bug where multiple notification recipients were not handled correctly
-- **2015-04-06** simon@balz.me
-	- Regression bugfixes
-	- New event for event_handler: "incident_resolved"
-- **2015-04-04** simon@balz.me
-	- Added App logo
-- **2015-04-02** simon@balz.me
-	- Optimized email_template collection structure
-	- Added support for static attachements to be inline-linked from a template
-- **2015-04-01** simon@balz.me
-	- Added support to use incident result field in notification recipients
-	- Replaced django template parsing by jinja2
-	- Added support to send events when re-assigning an incident in the incident posture dashboard
-- **2015-03-30** simon@balz.me
-	- Fixed E-mail templates view to enable adding new templates
-	- Fixed user settings to provide spare row in table
-- **2015-03-29** simon@balz.me
-	- Introduced Notification Schemes
-	- Introduced Event Handler
-	- Removed E-mail settings which are replaced by notification schemes
 - **2015-02-10** simon@balz.me
 	- Fixed trend timerange to depend on timepicker in incident posture
 - **2015-02-04** simon@balz.me